Women, peace and security

 Cross-cutting dimension of foreign, security and development policy

 At the United Nations Germany is a member of the “Friends of 1325” group, a forum for exchanging information about the status of the Resolution’s implementation and for coordinating joint positions and initiatives.
 Germany participates in the Security Council’s open debates on the implementation of Resolution 1325 and in all UN bodies it urges the importance of taking the demands formulated in the Resolution into account.
-The Federal Government also strives to promote the goals of Resolution 1325 in the European Union, NATO and the OSCE, also within the framework of Germany’s chairmanship of the organisation this year, as well as in other international organisations and forums.
-The German Government regards the implementation of Resolution 1325 as a cross‑cutting theme, which in all its decisions, activities and projects in the realm of foreign, security and development policy needs to be taken into account.
+The Federal Government also strives to promote the goals of Resolution 1325 in the European Union, NATO and the OSCE, as well as in other international organisations and forums.
+The German Government regards the implementation of Resolution 1325 as a cross-cutting theme, which needs to be taken into account in all its decisions, activities and projects in the realm of foreign, security and development policy.

 The EU’s Women, Peace and Security Task Force